 - No college credit recommendations are established and a follow-up site visit is warranted.

-If credit cannot be recommended for a course, the team formulates the reasons why and offers suggestions about ways the organization could revise the course in order to make it eligible for a credit recommendation at a future evaluation.
+If credit cannot be recommended, the team formulates a rationale and offers suggestions about ways the organization could revise the course in order to make it eligible for a credit recommendation at a future evaluation.

 The credit recommendations established by evaluation teams are valid for five years.
 Revalidation of the credit recommendations requires a review that is similar to the original.
 Over the five-year validation period, NCCRS monitors the courses for substantive changes that would compromise the credit recommendations via an annual off-site paper review.

-After the Evaluation: A final report, written by NCCRS staff member detailing all of your specific recommendations and suggestions is provided to the organization.
+After the Evaluation: A final report is written by NCCRS staff member detailing all of the specific recommendations and suggestions.
+The report is then provided to the organization.
 Generally, within two month’s time you will receive an honorarium check and reimbursement of travel expenses from the USNY Fiscal office.

-Fill out this form to be considered as an evaluator for NCCRS.
+Fill out this form if you want to be considered as an NCCRS evaluator.